Legal Disclaimers

 Limitations & Client Responsibilities

-The RBA Digital Visibility Auditor—with the backing of human‑based oversight—is designed to surface and organize a broad range of accessibility, SEO, and GEO‑related issues and opportunities across typical digital experiences within the agreed scope.
-While it aims to maximize visibility into structural gaps and optimization areas, it does not and cannot guarantee legal compliance, specific rankings, traffic levels, AI citations, or business outcomes.
+The RBA Digital Visibility Auditor, with the backing of human‑based oversight, is designed to surface and organize a broad range of accessibility, SEO, and GEO‑related issues and opportunities across typical digital experiences within the agreed scope.
+While it aims to maximize visibility into structural gaps and optimization areas, it does not and cannot guarantee legal compliance, specific rankings, traffic levels, AI citations, business outcomes or other analyses.

 Audit findings represent a point‑in‑time assessment based on the configuration, environments, and content available during the engagement, and may not capture every issue, template, content variant, or user scenario.
-Changes made after the audit—by your organization, third‑party vendors, or platform updates—can introduce new issues or alter previously observed behavior, and RBA is not responsible for monitoring or remediating those changes unless engaged to do so under a separate agreement.
+Changes made after the audit—by your organization, third‑party vendors, or platform updates—can introduce new issues or alter previously observed behavior, and RBA has no post-audit responsibility for monitoring or remediating those changes unless engaged to do so under a separate agreement.

-Implementation of recommendations, selection of priorities, and any legal or regulatory interpretations remain the responsibility of the client and their counsel.
-The Auditor is not a substitute for legal advice, accessibility certification, or regulatory determinations; clients should consult appropriate professionals (such as legal, compliance, privacy, or accessibility specialists) to evaluate how audit findings relate to specific laws, regulations, and internal policies (including but not limited to ADA/WCAG, privacy laws, or sector‑specific rules).
+Implementation of recommendations, selection of priorities, and any legal or regulatory interpretations remain the responsibility of the client and their counsel and other advisors.
+The RBA Digital Visibility Auditor is not a substitute for legal advice, accessibility certification, or regulatory determinations; clients should consult appropriate professionals (such as legal, compliance, privacy, or accessibility specialists) to evaluate how audit findings relate to specific laws, regulations, and internal policies (including but not limited to ADA/WCAG, privacy laws, or sector‑specific rules).

 RBA’s use of applied AI is focused on accelerating analysis and drafting suggested improvements (for example, content alignment ideas, potential schema types, OG candidates, or alt‑text options), which are then reviewed by RBA and provided to the client as recommendations.
 Clients are responsible for deciding whether and how to implement these suggestions, validating them against brand, risk, and compliance requirements, and testing them in their own environments.